ibexa/documentation-developer/docs/api/rest_api_authentication.md

 Example request header: `Cookie: <SessionName> : <sessionID>`.

-### CSRF
+### CSRF token

-A CSRF token needs to be sent in every request using "unsafe" methods (as in: not GET or HEAD) when a session has been established.
+A CSRF token needs to be sent in every request using "unsafe" methods (not GET or HEAD) when a session has been established.
-It should be sent with header X-CSRF-Token.
+It should be sent with `X-CSRF-Token` header.
-The token (csrfToken) is defined in response during logging in through POST `/user/sessions`.
+The token (`csrfToken`) is defined in a response during logging in through the POST `/user/sessions`.

 Example request headers: